 Secure your email servers

-To mitigate the risk of clicking on any emails containing attachments or links that may contain malicious ransomware in the first place, the FBI advises the use of strong spam filters to delete phishing emails and other added protections in adjusting server settings.
+To mitigate the risk of clicking on any emails containing attachments or links that may have malicious ransomware in the first place, the FBI advises the use of strong spam filters to delete phishing emails and other added protections in adjusting server settings.

 Prevent malware from reaching common access points